Frequently Asked Questions

 is not just a shortening of vosotros or an object pronoun (like nos);

 it functions as a subject pronoun.
-Vos is used for informal
+Vos is used for very informal

-situations such as between friends.
-Where the vos is used, tú
+situations such as between close friends.
+In some places vos is used together with tú.
+In other locations tú

 for conjugations.